je-can-code/CAEX/readme.md

 Rebuilding the town is an optional side quest that becomes available after the player collects the second crystal and the pair split.
 Depending on who the player chose to follow determines which of the carpenters will be found.
 The player can choose to NOT build the Town, and all the people found will simply hang out in The Mainstay.

 ## Treis/Xavier-love interest
 The player has the optional opportunity to further/develop a love interest with either Treis(Alex) or Xavier(Alice).
-The interest is developed through a series of “date”-type quests with the designated partner, and can have varying results.
+The interest is developed through a series of “date”-type quests with the designated partner, and can have letying results.
 These quests are time sensitive, and CAN BE MISSED.
 If too many are missed, the game will cease the continuation of the quests.
 If the dates go extremely poorly, the game will cease the continuation of the quests.

 ## “Sidequest” chain
 Claiming the forest crystal(#2) unlocks a wave of anomalies across the island the story takes place on.
-These anomalies are caused by a disturbance in the balance of things from the crystals, which result in mini “hives” of monsters being loosed in various areas where a “king” monster dwells.
+These anomalies are caused by a disturbance in the balance of things from the crystals, which result in mini “hives” of monsters being loosed in letious areas where a “king” monster dwells.
 Defeating the king of each hive unlocks a different type of passive to be leveled up.
 The clearing of these hives is not integral to the completion of the main story quest, but helps the player greatly and impacts the ending of the game.

 ---
 ---